topfreegames/pitaya-bot/docs/features.md

 This storage retains all information inside the testing machine memory.
 The stored information is not persistent and will be flushed with the end of the test.

+## Custom initialization and wrap-up

+Specs can specify custom initialization and wrap-up routines to do operations such as fetching an initial state from some storage and saving the final state to a storage.

+To define an initialization function in the script you should create a *preRun* field, with *function* specifying which function should be run.
+It also accepts *args* as an object with arguments to be passed to the function.

+To define a wrap-up function in the script you should create a *postRun* field, with *function* specifying which function should be run.
+It also accepts *args* as an object with arguments to be passed to the function.

+The JSON testing sample has an example with these fields.

+### Redis

+These initialization and wrap-routines run lua scripts in redis and come with default scripts to fetch a state from a set and save it to another.
+The preRun script is expected to return the initial state for the bot and the postRun script receives the final state and is expected to do something with it.

+The default initialization script tries to fetch an element from the set *${name}:available* and write it to *{name}:used*.

+The default wrap-up script writes the state to *${name}:available*.

+The initialization script accepts two arguments:

+- **name (required)**: the key argument that is passed to the lua script
+- **failEmpty (optional)**: a boolean indicating if the method should fail if the script returns nil

+The wrap-up script accepts one argument:

+- **name (required)**: the key argument that is passed to the lua script

 ## Serializers

 Pitaya-Bot supports both JSON and Protobuf serializers out of the box for the messages sent to and from the client, the default serializer is JSON.